Member Login

 Career Highlights

-Plagued by injury in 2024, Garland exploded at the 2025 US National Championships with a personal best of 8869 to position himself as the #2 performer in the world this year.
-Now, he will test himself against the best decathletes in the world alongside NYAC teammate Harrison Williams.
+Plagued by injury in 2024, Garland exploded at the 2025 US Championships, scoring a personal best of 8869 to position himself as the #2 performer in the world this year coming in to these world championships.

 Daniel Haugh